qtumproject/qtumjs-doc-cn/source/index.html.md

 1. You submit the the transaction to the network.
 2. Once submitted, wait for a required number of confirmations.

+After successful confirmation, the transaction receipt ([IContractSendReceipt](#icontractsendreceipt)) with ABI decoded event logs is returned.

 Arg | Type
 --------- | -----------